apeltzer/eager2-paper/content/80-acknowledgements.md

 twitter community for responding to polls regarding design decisions of the pipeline.

-We also want to thank Alexander and Herbig, Wolfgang Haak for kindly providing comments on this manuscript.
+We also want to thank Alexander Herbig and Wolfgang Haak for kindly providing comments on this manuscript.

 We also acknowledge Christina Warinner, Stephan Schiffels and the Max Planck